British Museum stabbing as knife attack victim rushed to hospital

 A man has been arrested on suspicion of causing grievous bodily harm

-A man has been rushed to hospital following a stabbing outside the British Museum this morning.
+A man has been rushed to a major trauma unit following a stabbing outside the British Museum this morning.

 Officers were called to the world-renowned tourist attraction following reports of a knife attack, with the incident now brought under control.